jaredwray/airhorn/README.md

 Airhorn is built to enable a more robust notification system.
 We focused on making it cloud native by default (using cloud services).

+## Now Native ESM

+This package is native ESM and no longer provides a CommonJS export.
+If your project uses CommonJS, you'll have to convert to ESM or use the dynamic import() function.
+Please don't open issues for questions regarding CommonJS / ESM.
+To learn more about using ESM please read this from `sindresorhus`: https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c

 ## Features

 * GitOps Based Templating System - email, SMS, mobile push, and webhooks all in one place!